amoncaldas/vue-rest-client/README.md

 ## Model Service ##

 The `ModelService` class allows defining an instance that is linked to a given resource in the API.
 Once defined, it can be used to run REST actions (like query and get) for the defined endpoint/resource.
-Internally it uses the [Model](#/src/model.js) read more.
+Internally it uses the [Model](#/src/model.js).
 By default the returned resources are converted into Active record models so that they have methods like `$save`, `$destroy` and `$update`.

-Model Service constructor Parameters:
+`ModelService` constructor parameters:

-1. @param string - `endPoint` the relative url of the resource
+1. `endPoint` (string) - the relative url of the resource
-1. @param string - `resourceName` the resource name (used to build the default confirmation messages)
+1. `resourceName` (string) - the resource name (used to build the default confirmation messages)
-1. @param {} options - `optional` options that allows to customize the model service behavior.
+1. `options` (Object) - options that allows to customize (optional)the model service behavior.

-The options object may contain the following attributes:
+The options object may contain the following properties:

 - `transformRequest` (function, optional): executed before the request is made.
 Useful to change data in special circumstances.
     This function will receive an object with the endpoint and filters (when available) attributes.
 It is not intended to replace the Axios.